Integration, Limitations & Costs

 The number of assessment targets.
 This has a default limit set to 50, which can also be increased if required to do so.

-Although I mentioned this earlier in a previous lecture, it's worth noticing the limitation of all packages against specific operating systems.
+Although I mentioned this earlier in a previous lecture, it's worth noticing the limitation of rule packages against specific operating systems.

 So how much will using Amazon Inspector cost you to gain all of this additional security information within your environment?
 Which is always an important factor for any service.
 For the benefit it brings to you and your environment, I think it's very cost-effective.